-Somerset is a fantastic place to be during the summer months.
-The region plays host to the world famous Glastonbury Festival but, even if you haven’t been lucky enough to get a ticket, there’s no shortage of other things to see and do
+Somerset is a fantastic place to travel to by train throughout the year.
+The region plays host to the world famous Glastonbury Festival but, even if you haven’t been lucky enough to get a ticket, there’s no shortage of other things to see and do.

 As the home of Glastonbury Festival, Somerset is known around the world for being a place with a thriving cultural scene.
 Apart from the world’s biggest music festival, there’s the fantastic Bridgwater Carnival and, of course, historic towns and cities like Bath.
 Visit the stunning medieval Bishop’s Palace, or take a stroll in the beautiful grounds at Hestercombe Gardens.